Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 ---

-## **Step 12: Installing GitHub Copilot**
+## **Step 13: Installing GitHub Copilot**

-### **12.1 Installing GitHub Copilot in VSCode**
+### **13.1 Installing GitHub Copilot in VSCode**
    - Open your Visual Studio Code editor.
    - Click on the Extensions tab on the left sidebar.
    - Type "GitHub Copilot" in the search bar and press Enter.
    - Click the "Install" button next to the GitHub Copilot extension.

-### **12.2 Using GitHub Copilot**

-For detailed instructions and tips on how to use GitHub Copilot effectively, refer to [GitHub Copilot documentation](https://docs.github.com/en/copilot/getting-started-with-github-copilot).

-### **12.3 Enable GitHub Copilot in VSCode**
+### **13.2 Enable GitHub Copilot in VSCode**
    - Once installed, you will be prompted to sign in to your GitHub account.
-Follow the on-screen instructions to complete the authentication process.
+Follow the on-screen instructions to complete the authentication process (**).
+   - Click on the icon shown below
-   - Open any file or start a new one.
-   - GitHub Copilot will start providing code suggestions as you type.
+   - Open any file or start a new one (see steps 9 and 10).
+GitHub Copilot will start providing code suggestions as you type.

+### **13.3 Using GitHub Copilot**

+For detailed instructions and tips on how to use GitHub Copilot effectively in VScode, refer to [GitHub Copilot documentation](https://docs.github.com/en/copilot/getting-started-with-github-copilot](https://code.visualstudio.com/docs/copilot/overview).
 ---
 This guide should help you navigate the setup process.
 If you have any questions, reach out to